 - effects on lipid levels

-Your body may also undergo a shift in how it processes sugars and fats.
-This can lead to having more fat in certain areas of your body, which can change your body’s shape and how you look.
+The body may also undergo a shift in how it processes sugars and fats.
+This can lead to having more fat in certain areas of the body, which can change the body’s shape.
+However, these physical symptoms are more common with older HIV medications.
+Newer treatments have far fewer, if any, of these symptoms affecting physical appearance.

-If treated poorly or left untreated, HIV infection can develop into AIDS.
+If treated poorly or left untreated, HIV infection can develop into stage 3 HIV, or AIDS.

-A person develops AIDS when their immune system is too weak to defend their body against infections.
-A doctor will likely diagnose you with AIDS if the number of white blood cells in your immune system, or CD4 count, drops below 200 cells per mL of blood.
+A person develops stage 3 HIV when their immune system is too weak to defend their body against infections.
+A healthcare provider will likely diagnose stage 3 HIV if the number of certain white blood cells (CD4 cells) in an HIV-positive person’s immune system drops below 200 cells per mL of blood.

-Life expectancy is different for every person living with AIDS.
-Some people may die within months of an AIDS diagnosis, but the majority can live fairly healthy lives.
+Life expectancy is different for every person living with stage 3 HIV.
+Some people may die within months of this diagnosis, but the majority can live fairly healthy lives with regular antiretroviral therapy.

-Over time, HIV can kill the cells in your immune system.
-This can make it difficult for your body to fight serious infections.
-These opportunistic infections (OIs) can be life-threatening, because they can damage your immune system when it’s already weak.
+Over time, HIV can kill cells in the immune system.
+This can make it difficult for the body to fight serious infections.
+These opportunistic infections may become life-threatening because they can damage the immune system when it’s already weak.

-If a person living with HIV develops an opportunistic infection, they will be diagnosed with AIDS.
+If a person living with HIV develops an opportunistic infection, they will be diagnosed with stage 3 HIV, or AIDS.

 - recurring pneumonia